What to see and do in San Vicente Palawan

 If you are looking for a quiet place where relaxing and escape the noisy crowd of El Nido, San Vicente Palawan is the right place.
 Here, You can simply enjoy the beach in front of your accommodation only surrounded by nature, visit the other beautiful pristine beaches or catch a boat to explore the stunning islands of Port Barton Bay.

-Note: Port Barton is a settlement of San Vicente municipality not to confuse with San Vicente Poblacion.
+Note: Port Barton is a settlement of San Vicente municipality, not to confuse with San Vicente Poblacion.
 The 2 settlements are linked by boat (1 hr ride) or by Van (3 hrs ride).
-Port Barton is more known by tourists since it is peppered by cafes and restaurants.
+Port Barton is more known by tourists since cafes and restaurants pepper it.

 - How to move around

 The best way to enjoy the different parts of long beach and the other beaches along the coast is to rent a scooter (about 400 pesos x day) or a motorcycle with a driver (about 1000 pesos x half-day).
 You can ask your accommodation to rent.